-This year saw The Cottage established to further support our Community.
-Working in The Cottage we have our Family Liaison Officer, Family Advocate and our Counsellor.
+This year saw The Cottage further establish to support our Community.
+Working in The Cottage we have Parent Engagement Coordinator and our Counsellor.
 The role of this Team is to offer support for families from Pre-school through to St Brigid's, our feeder High School.

 Our School Motto, Alive in Christ, promotes the living out of Christian values in a nurturing environment.
 Having the opportunity to ensure that families have support for their child's entire Catholic education through The Cottage is another example of how we continue to build a strong, welcoming community.